ahlashkari/NTLFlowLyzer/README.md

 ### 1.1.
 Flow Bulk Calculation

 Flow bulk is determined based on certain criteria such as the number of packets transferred within a short time interval or a specific pattern of packet transmission.
-In NLFlowLyzer, flow bulk is identified based on the following criteria:
+In NTLFlowLyzer, flow bulk is identified based on the following criteria:
 * A bulk transfer is initiated when a certain number of consecutive packets are observed within a short time frame (1 second in this case).
 * The bulk transfer is considered terminated if the gap between subsequent packets exceeds the defined threshold (1